 - Mossy Zinc.

-Unlike zinc claddings, mossy zinc is lumpy or sponge-like in appearance.
-According to the American element manufacturing company, mossy zinc is a granulated zinc used in chemistry experiments.
+Mossy zinc is a unique type of zinc that differs from zinc claddings in its appearance and properties.
+Unlike zinc claddings, mossy zinc has a lumpy or sponge-like appearance, which makes it a popular choice for use in chemistry experiments.
+According to the American element manufacturing company, mossy zinc is a granulated zinc that is commonly used in laboratory settings.

 - Zinc Sulfate.